Derunv/TelegramBot/README.md

 - No news for now

 ## Bot commands
-- `/start` – Start new bbot session
+- `/start` – Start new bot session
 - `/cancel` – Stop dialog